Canada Post: Carriers that Care

 How might we utilize the existing infrastructure of Canada Post to support socially isolated seniors?

-The service comes in 3 steps.
+Carriers that Care is a service that comes in 3 steps.
 Each point involves different stakeholders and various touchpoints.

 1. SIGN-UPS